masakifukunishi/algorithm-data-structure-crash-course/hash-table.md

 - O(1)

-In add, get, remove and update, In the case of collisions, the time complexity can increase to O(n) in the worst case
+In add, get, remove and update, In the case of collisions, the time complexity can increase to O(n) in the worst case.

 ## Exercise